Key Takeaways

 Here’s how to power down like a pro:

-Give yourself a head start by spending 15–30 minutes each evening getting organized for the next day.
 Pick out your outfit (yes, even socks), pack up your bag, and take a quick look at your to-do list so there are no surprises in the morning.

 Caffeine after 2 PM?
 That’s a no-go if you’re aiming to improve sleep quality.
 It lingers in your system and can throw off your sleep cycle.
-And while a nightcap might knock you out quicker, alcohol is known to disrupt your REM sleep later on for some people.

 Establish a Pre-Sleep Ritual

 Create a nightly wind-down ritual to signal it’s time to power down.
-Consider indulging in soothing playlists, enjoying a warm bath, or sipping on herbal tea.
-By incorporating these activities regularly, you help your body recognize the signals to transition into rest mode seamlessly.
+Consider indulging in soothing playlists, enjoying a warm bath, or sipping on herbal tea before bedtime.

 The great news is that the more you stick to your routine, the better your body understands the signals.